 What lessons have been learned?
 De Breuker: ‘We could also pay more attention to the end product at times.
 Fundamental questions are important, but as engineers – for in the end, we are primarily engineers – we should keep asking ourselves: why do we need this answer?
 We should avoid situations in which we do research and publish the results, and then they languish in a drawer.
 We have a duty to maintain a balance between discovering and creating.’

 Would he recommend it to others?
 Wildschek has no doubts: ‘Collaboration is truly the key to progress.
 And it really does work best if you actually sit round a table together, at least for a certain amount of time.’
 De Breuker agrees: ‘And I would advise anyone who wants to do a sabbatical to think carefully beforehand about what they want to get out of it, besides personal development.
 If you keep that in mind from day one, you may create a truly sustainable and valuable partnership in very little time at all.’

 Do you work for TU Delft and would you also like to find out more about opportunities for taking a sabbatical?
-Click here for more information (internal page).
+Check out the Employee Portal.